-The Company established the Risk Management Committee on 18 February 2020 with written terms of reference in compliance with the Corporate Governance Code, as set out in Appendix 14 to the Listing Rules.
+The Company established the Risk Management Committee on 18 February 2021 with written terms of reference in compliance with the CG Code, as set out in Appendix C1 to the Listing Rules.
 The primary duties of the Risk Management Committee are to enhance our Company's risk management ability and improve corporate governance of our Company, as well as assess the latest sanction-related risks our operations may be exposed to.
-The Risk Management Committee consists of three members: one executive Director, namely, Mr. Zheng Zhenzhong, and two independent non-executive Directors, namely, Mr. Wang Linan and Mr. Wu Shiming.
-The chairman of the risk management committee is Mr. Wu Shiming.
-During the year ended 31 December 2020 and up to the date of this report, no Risk Management Committee convened.
+The Risk Management Committee consists of three members: one executive Director, namely, Mr. Zheng Zhenzhong, and three independent non-executive Directors, namely, Mr. Wang Linan, Mr. Wu Shiming and Ms. Liu Xuefeng.
+The chairman of the Risk Management Committee is Mr. Wu Shiming.
+During the year ended 31 December 2024, the Risk Management Committee convened one committee meeting.

 Name of Directors Risk Management Committee Meeting Attended/Held (Note)

-Attended/heid

-Executive Director

-Mr. Zheng Zhenzhong /
+Executive Director Mr. Zheng Zhenzhong 1/1

 Independent non-executive Directors

 Mr. Wu Shiming (Chairman) 1/1

 Mr. Wang Linan 1/1

+Ms. Liu Xuefeng ^(Note) N/A

+Note: Appointed on 20 December 2024